jpmorganchase/salt-ds/.changeset/pretty-teachers-vanish.md

 - Fixed issues with `Calendar`'s offset selection.
 - Calendar's `onSelectionDateChange` prop was renamed to `onSelectionChange` to make `DatePicker`'s API consistent with other components.
 - Fixed `inputRef` having the incorrect type.
 Closes #4237.
+- Fixed days in the calendar having the incorrect text color when part of a selection or hover range.